openhive-network/wax-doc/src/typescript/transaction-builder/operation-factories/witness-set-properties.md

 # Setting Witness Properties

-The `WitnessSetPropertiesBuilder` allows witnesses to update their properties on the Hive blockchain.
+The `WitnessSetPropertiesOperation` allows witnesses to update their properties on the Hive blockchain.

 ## Setting Default Witness Properties